+'''

-osql -E -S .\SQLEXPRESS -Q "CREATE DATABASE <name_of_the_database>"
+osql -E -S .\SQLEXPRESS -Q "CREATE DATABASE <name of the database>"

+'''

 A database with the specified name using Windows authentication is created.

 With parameter -U, for example, you can specify a user name for authentication.
 To see all parameters, type osql -?.